cheese-wheel-sh/passgen/README.md

 I'm still new to github so please don't be angry, if i do something wrong here ^^ I'm available for any questions or issues :)

+# PLEASE UPGRADE TO 0.4 OR HIGHER
+There is a mess up on my side at version 0.3 and less.
+I used random() to create the passwords, but this isn't secure at all and so i got recommended to use secrets() instead, because it's also made for password generation.
+Version 0.4 and hiher have these implemented and so please upgrade as soon as possible!

 # Why Passgen and not any other program / website
 Simple: It's all about the safemode algorythm implemented inside Passgen.
 It tries to make passwords more secure and it does a great job at it (see https://github.com/itsthooor/passgen#recommended-password-length-with-passgen).